-- Since we just got done covering UDP spoofing, talking a little about open recursive domain name servers and DNS amplification attacks seems like a "nice" segue/practical example of why BCP38 filtering is important, while also pointing out another specific vulnerability you should be addressing. - Again, let's begin with a little background, first.
+- Since we just got done covering UDP spoofing, talking a little about open recursive domain name servers and DNS amplification attacks seems like a "nice" segue/practical example of why BCP38 filtering is important, while also pointing out another specific vulnerability you should be addressing. - Again, let's begin with a little more background, however, first.